News

 Kaleb Jennings; UConn Journalism Magazine

-Two UConn Journalism Faculty Members Honored with Hall of Fame Induction
+Two UConn Journalism faculty members honored with Hall of Fame induction

 UConn professors Steve Kalb and Kate Farrish have been inducted into the Connecticut Society of Professional Journalists' Hall of Fame.